-Box (Box.net) Data Import – Importing Data from Box for Planning Routes
+Box.net Data Import – Plan Routes With Data Imported from Box

 Box (Box.net) is a cloud-based content management and file sharing service that is widely used by many businesses of different sizes for collaborating with partners and customers while securely storing all valuable information.
-To accommodate the particular needs of your business or unique business model, Route4Me provides frictionless integration with Box that allows you to access and import data in a fast and effortless manner.
+To accommodate the particular needs of your business or unique business model, the Route4Me Route Planner provides frictionless integration with Box that allows you to access and import data in a fast and effortless manner.
 Thus, you are able to import spreadsheets with route data into the system directly from your Box account and then use the imported data for planning and optimizing the most cost-effective routes.
-Being able to import data into your Route4Me account straight from your Box account allows you to access your information from any point in the world and make your routing and logistics operations more mobile and flexible without having to rely on hard drive storages or being attached to a single computer or mobile device.
+Being able to import data into Route4Me’s dynamic routing software straight from your Box account allows you to access your information from any point in the world and make your routing and logistics operations more mobile and flexible without having to rely on hard drive storages or being attached to a single computer or mobile device.

 To plan one or multiple new routes with the data imported from your Box account, first, go to “Plan New Route” from the navigation menu.